instaloader/instaloader/docs/cli-options.rst

 .. option:: --quiet, -q

    Disable user interaction, i.e. do not print messages (except errors) and fail if login credentials are needed but not given.
-This makes Instaloader **suitable as a cron job**.
+   This is handy for running :ref:`instaloader-as-cronjob`.